 Characteristics of the Redfish

-Redfish (Sciaenops ocellatus), also known as Red Drum, is a is a fish desired by many anglers.
+Redfish (Sciaenops ocellatus), also known as Red Drum, is a fish desired by many anglers.
 At first glance, one of the most distinctive features of this fish is the eyespot it has near the tail.
-In terms of its weight and dimensions, redfish measure approximately from 11 to 24 inches depending on its age and and can weigh up to 22 pounds usually.
+In terms of their weight and dimensions, redfish measure approximately from 11 to 24 inches depending on their age and can weigh up to 22 pounds usually.
+The largest ones are called Bull Red.
 The record for the heaviest redfish ever caught is 94 pounds… Amazing!

 Curiosity: Why the name ‘Red Drum’?
 Because the male ones make a knocking or drumming sound during spawning by vibrating their swim bladders